partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/4-add-websockets copy.md

 Navigate to the `PollUI` file, which renders the poll.
 Since it is not a server component, the connection will be established directly from the user's device.

-Add this code to the file:
+Add this hook between the state setters and `sendVote` method:

 ```ts
   const socket = usePartySocket({